In the void where stray atoms float and time is relative, all is frozen and silent. Nothing lives in deep space. There are no voices.

 Its natives call it “Earth” (or “dìqiú”) (or “bhūmi”) (the indigenous sapients lack a unified language).

-Disembodied thoughts converge.
-Stars remain eternal and uncaring; pins in cosmic space-time.
-Abstractions crisscross the dark energy matrix of the galactic spiral, faster than light speed.
-They form an ever-shifting kaleidoscope of silent conversations.
+Disembodied thoughts converged.
+Stars remained eternal and uncaring; pins in cosmic space-time.
+But abstractions crisscrossed the dark energy matrix of the galactic spiral faster than light speed.
+They formed an ever-shifting kaleidoscope of silent conversations.

-The originators of the news share and swap mental snapshots of a boy in a wheelchair.
-Here is the rogue child’s corporeal form, they explain.
+The originators of the news shared and swapped mental snapshots of a boy in a wheelchair.
+Here is the rogue child’s corporeal form, they explained.
 The local natives gave him a spoken name: “Thomas.”

-The vast majority of minds have never heard of anyone living lawlessly among primitives.
-This is news.
-This is something to talk about.
+The vast majority of minds had never heard of anyone living lawlessly among primitives.
+This was news.
+This was something to talk about.